nealcrook/nascom/hw_sim/README.md

 ## Files

-* nas_vid.v -- Verilog netlist of the Nascom 1 video sub-system.
+* nas1_vid.v -- Verilog netlist of the Nascom 1 video sub-system.
 Created by hand from examination of the schematics.
 I have named all of the signals.
 To make detailed sense of it you need to print out some N1 schematics and annotate the names by inspecting nas_vid.v.

-* nas_vid_tb.v -- Verilog test-bench to
+* nas1_vid_tb.v -- Verilog test-bench to
   control the simulation, apply clocks, gather waveforms.

-* doitall -- script to rebuild the simulation executable
+* doitall1 -- script to rebuild the simulation executable

 * doc/ -- contains .pdf files of waveforms, so that you can see the results of the simulation without having to run it yourself.
 These are described in